 - American Sign Language.

-Out of these options, Chinese is a noteworthy choice since it is actually the most spoken language in the world.
-Global industries are committed to reaching out not only to the mainland Chinese market but also to their domestic markets that have a sizeable population of Chinese ex-pats and Mandarin speakers.
+Out of these options, Chinese is a noteworthy choice since it is the most spoken language in the world.
+The global industries are committed to reaching out not only to the mainland Chinese market, but also to their domestic markets that have a sizeable population of Chinese ex-pats and Mandarin speakers.

 However, that is not to say that specializing in other global languages such as Japanese, Korean, Hindi, or Italian is an unworthy choice.
 Rather, this list was organized relative to the country and region’s economic strength.
 There is still a strong global demand for those languages due to their economic influence and cultural reach.